|

 SYMBOL Expr, UseIdent: preType, postType: DefTableKey;

-If the type of an attribute is left unspecified it is assumed to be VOID.
+If the type of an attribute is left unspecified it is assumed to be

 Restrictions

-A specified attribute class must be consistent with all computations of that attribute.
+There may be several A specified attribute class must be consistent with all computations of that attribute.